![]() |

 - Membership Requirements: E-mail address required for registration

-- Type Forum: A forum dedicated exclusively to helping those addicted to smokeless tobacco break its grip upon their mind and life.
+- Mission: A forum dedicated exclusively to helping those addicted to smokeless tobacco break its grip upon their mind and life.
 The forum strongly advocates abrupt nicotine cessation and is not engaged in marketing NRT products.
 The forum's founder, Matt, is a former five-year chewer.
 Although there is no cost for participation, the forum actively solicits donations.

 - Membership Requirements: Registration, which requires a working e-mail address